joverandout/Web-Based-Hale-Interpreter/README.md

 # Web Based Hale Interpreter
 This is the subject of my Dissertation.
 It is a web based interpreter for my own functional programming language 'Hale'.
-Work is still in progress and while the interpeter works fully the website currently just prints the result of the `return` function in `api/test1.hale`
+Work is still in progress and while the interpreter works fully the website currently just prints the result of the `return` function in `api/test1.hale`

 ## Hale